HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/hydrographic-network-simulated-active-inventory.rst

 Cons:

 - still not one true line network,
-- comparison with vector reference/generated networks remains indirect.
+- comparison with the vector ``reference`` network remains indirect.

 Current status: